 Ferry operating hours

-There is a priority lane for locals and this operates between 9am and 4pm during the tourist season.
-The Daintree Ferry priority lane will be activated over the Easter period from 24 March – 29 March 2016.
+There is a priority lane for locals and this operates between 9am and 4.30pm during the peak season.

 Douglas Card – Free Daintree ferry travel for regional locals